Friendship Games: Swimming

 Five new world records were set during the competition.
 Sergei Zabolotnov's result of 1:58.41 in men's 200 metre backstroke excited the crowd, as it was some one and a half seconds better than Rick Carey's result during the Olympics.
 Fifteen-year-old Sylvia Gerasch of East Germany set the world record in women's 100 m breaststroke and was also part of the relay team that beat the 4 × 100 m medley record.

 Table tennis

 Table tennis, a non-Olympic sport at that time, was the only event hosted by North Korea, which won four out of seven gold medals.
 Notably, the People's Republic of China, which was at odds with most socialist states following the Sino-Soviet split, took part in the event.

 Tennis

 Soviet players dominated the singles category, and also won the men's doubles event.
 The Czechoslovakian women's double team was the only non-Soviet team to win gold.

 Volleyball

 Not surprisingly, the Soviet team finished first in the men's event, over Cuba and Poland.
-In women's tournament, Cuba won the final against the USSR.
+In the women's tournament, Cuba won the final against the USSR.